Reporting raw NAEP scores obscures a deeper narrative. New research finds a way to account for differences in student demographics among the states.

 High school achievement results have stagnated, even as elementary and middle school achievement has risen significantly since the 1990s.
 Student-level data from the National Assessment of Educational Progress (NAEP) strongly suggest that stagnant high school achievement is a real phenomenon.
-This result is consistent across different versions of NAEP and does not appear to result from changes in who is taking the test, flaws in
+This result is consistent across different versions of NAEP and does not appear to result from changes in who is taking

 Many US education reform efforts focus on student performance in large, urban school districts.
 The National Assessment of Educational Progress’s Trial Urban District Assessment (TUDA) program provides data on student achievement in these districts, but differences in student characteristics complicate comparisons of district performance.
-I use student-level data to adjust TUDA scores for a rich set of demographic factors across
+I use student-level data to adjust TUDA scores for a rich set of

 Urban school districts regularly find themselves at the center of education reform efforts because of large gaps in academic performance between students based on income, race, and ethnicity.
 Since 2002, the National Center for Education Statistics has tracked the National Assessment of Educational Progress (NAEP) scores of select urban school districts through the Trial Urban District Assessment (TUDA).
-But interpretation of
+But

 The No Child Left Behind (NCLB) Act has compelled states to design school accountability systems based on annual student assessments.
 The effect of this Federal legislation on the distribution of student achievement is a highly controversial but centrally important question.
-This study presents evidence on whether NCLB has influenced student achievement based on an analysis of state-level panel data on student test scores from
+This study presents evidence on whether NCLB has influenced student achievement based on an analysis of state-level panel data on student

 Public schools in DC have gained ground on national tests over the past 15 years, but much of that gain is due to the changing demographic composition of DC’s student body.
 Parents’ income and education are primary determinants of student performance, and as the income and education of DC residents has improved, so have incoming students’ scores.
 Comparing NAEP scores over time without accounting for incoming class scores is mere